Uttam-Singhh/MediLink/README.md

 	git push origin develop

 **5.** Create a Pull Request 🤟🏻
 	<br>Now you go to your repository on GitHub, you’ll see a `Compare & pull request` button.
 Click on that button and now write a summary of what changes you have done.( Attach images if required).
-We'll review your code and merge it if it passes all the tests.❤️
+I will review your code and merge it if it passes all the tests.❤️